Dr. Gregory L. White

-Dr. White is both a clinical and social psychologist with advanced training and clinical experience in therapies based on cognitive, systems, analytic (Jungian), expressive (Gestalt), contemplative, social-psychological, and positive psychology paradigms.
+Dr. White has been a Regional Lead Faculty in Psychology since 2000, with current primary duties involving all aspects of administration of the MA Counseling Psychology Program.
+He is both a clinical and social psychologist with advanced training and clinical experience in therapies based on cognitive-behavioral, systems, analytic (Jungian), expressive (Gestalt), existential, contemplative, interpersonal, social-psychological, and positive psychology paradigms.
 He has also been a staff member or director of programs providing training for medical students, nurses, psychologists, marriage and family therapists, and human resources personnel.
 Prior to joining National University in 2000 he was a faculty member at the University of Maryland, the University of Auckland (Psychology and School of Medicine), the University of California, Santa Cruz, and Southern Oregon University.
 In addition, he has held positions as Chief of Psychology, Shasta County Mental Health; President, Northern California Behavioral Health Care; and Director of the Psychology Clinic at the University of Auckland.
-For six years was in full time private practice as a clinical psychologist specializing in chronic pain, psychosomatic disorders, mood and anxiety disorders, relationship issues, and men’s issues.
+For six years he was in full time private practice as a clinical psychologist specializing in chronic pain, psychosomatic disorders, mood and anxiety disorders, relationship issues, and men’s issues.
 He has been a licensed psychologist in Maryland, California, Oregon, and New Zealand.
 He maintains a small clinical practice drawing largely on analytic, contemplative, cognitive, and positive psychological methods.
-He holds a Ph.D. in Social Psychology from UCLA, and Ph.D. in Clinical Psychology from The George Washington University (clinical internship at Palo Alto V.A.
+He holds a Ph.D. in Social Psychology from UCLA (holding a National Science Foundation Graduate Fellowship), and Ph.D. in Clinical Psychology from The George Washington University (clinical internship at Palo Alto V.A.
 Medical Center), and graduated cum laude from Stanford University with Bachelor’s degrees in Psychology and Biology.

-Dr. White currently teaches several courses in the MA Counseling Psychology program including Evidence-Based Treatment, Counseling Paradigms I & II, Group Therapy, and provides practicum supervision for Counseling Practicum I & II.
-He currently teaches online and onsite BA Psychology courses in History of Psychology, Personality Theory, Social Psychology, Psychological Research, and Health Psychology.
+Dr. White currently teaches several courses in the MA Counseling Psychology program including Evidence-Based Treatment, Counseling Paradigms I & II, and provides practicum supervision for Counseling Practicum I & II.
+He also teaches online and onsite BA Psychology courses in History of Psychology, Personality Theory, Social Psychology, Psychological Research, and Health Psychology.

 Dr. White’s current research interests are (1) experimental and correlational research on counterfactual thought processes in dreaming and their relationship to personal problem-solving outcomes, (2) individual difference predictors of facets of dream numinosity, and (3) the use of mindfulness meditation techniques in psychotherapy.